learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 We are not permitted to directly handle sensitive information such as medical insurance information (just as we are not permitted to see credit card numbers).
 If you need students to submit this type of information, you can use a secure 3rd party service (Formstack) along with this module:
 1) Create your form on Formstack.
 2) Create (program-specific) Tags with the form ID and viewing key as "formstack_id" and "formstack_viewkey" respectively.
-3) Configure Formstack to POST an acknowledgement of each form submission to /learn/[prorgram]/[instance]/medicalpostback581309742.
+3) Configure Formstack to POST an acknowledgement of each form submission to /learn/[program]/[instance]/medicalpostback581309742.

 This registration step is controlled by the FormstackMedliab deadline type.

 Lottery Student Registration (LotteryStudentRegModule)
 ------------------------------------------------------

 There are two options for a "lottery" registration where students select their classes of interest and are later assigned to classes by the Web site.
-This option shows students a list of classes beginning in each time slot and allows them to choose .
+This option shows students a list of classes beginning in each time slot and allows them to choose.
 After saving their preferences they are taken back to the main student reg page (where they can fill out other parts of registration if the deadlines are open).

 If you are using this module, make sure the StudentClassRegModule is not enabled at the same time.
 Add only LotteryStudentRegModule to your program for the lottery phase, then remove it when that phase ends.
 After running the lottery assignment script, you can add the StudentClassRegModule and set a deadline for first-come first-served registration.